 Tip: Your goals should be focused on the results you want to achieve, not how you want the site to look.

 3. Character and personality

 You may be thinking this is an aspect of the redesign that should come further into the project, however developing the character and personality of your site will define both the content and design, so it's a key step not to be overlooked.
 Injecting personality into your design and content is also one of the easiest ways to stand out from your competition.

 There's a reason Personality has the word Person in it; if you want potential clients to connect with (and hire) you, it's imperative you showcase yourself as much as your work!

 Using your own personality as the basis to create a persona that embodies the personality of your new site.
 This can help create consistency between the design and content and be a useful aid in communicating your personality in a meaningful way.

 Elements of the visual language such as colour, texture and typography also play a pivotal role in defining your sites' character and personality.

-Tip: Your interests, humour, creativity and passion should shine through in every aspect of your portfolio.4.
-Rethink your content
+Tip: Your interests, humour, creativity and passion should shine through in every aspect of your portfolio.(opens in new tab)

 While a beautiful, accessible site is important, content is still king, so it's an important consideration.
 A site redesign is not just a visual overhaul, it's also the best time to completely rethink your content.
 If your site is currently underperforming, it's more than likely your content is contributing to this as much as your design.